 4. Cultivate a flexible attitude

 OK, so this one is a bit vague.
 However, it helps not to be too attached to your travel plans.
 This makes it possible to maintain a relaxed attitude when your travel plans are ruined, which is somewhat more likely in volatile places.
-For starters, it keeps your anxiety levels down, which help you to make new plans.
+For starters, it keeps your anxiety levels down, which helps you to make new plans.
 And if you’re really good at this, you could even find different experiences to enjoy instead – and that’s when the best travel stories happen.

 Carbon offset information to Kashmir